MasterJ93/ATProtoKit/README.md

 let result = ATProtocolConfiguration(pdsURL: "https://example.social")
 ```

 After that, use the `authenticate()` method, and pass in the handle and password of the user account.
-Once you've passed in the `ATProtocolConfiguration` object to the `ATProtoKit` `class`, use the `getUserSession()` method.
-This session contains all of the elements you need, such as the access and refresh tokens:
+Once you've passed in the `ATProtocolConfiguration` object to the `ATProtoKit` `class`, use the `getUserSession()` method, as well as the `ATProtocolConfiguration.sessionConfiguration.keychainProtocol` property.
+These two contains all of the elements you need, such as the session tokens, decentralized identifier (DID), and service endpoint:
 ```swift
 Task {
     do {